-From 1 April 2019, IFRS 16 Leases will replace the existing IFRS related to how leases are recognised, such as IAS 17 Leases and IFRIC 4 Determining Whether an Arrangement Contains a

-IFRS 16 mainly affects the lessee and the principal effect is that leases which are currently reported as operational leases will be recognised for in a manner similar to the current recognition of financial leases.
-This means that even for operational leases, assets and liabilities must be recognised, along with the recognition of costs for depreciation, amortisation and interest - unlike today when no recognition of leased assets and related debts is required, and where leasing fees are accrued linearly as a lease expense.
+On 1 April 2019, IFRS 16 Leases replaced the existing IFRS related to the recognition of leases, such as IAS 17 Leases and IFRIC 4 Determining Whether an Arrangement Contains a Lease.
+IFRS 16 mainly affects the lessee and the principal effect is that leases which are currently reported as operating leases will be recognised in a manner similar to the current recognition of financial leases.
+This means that even for operating leases, assets and liabilities must be recognised, along with the recognition of costs for depreciation, amortisation and interest - unlike today when no recognition of leased assets and related debts is required, and where leasing fees are accrued linearly as a lease expense.